Mike Hull (fullback): Professional career

-Hull was drafted in the first round of the 1968 NFL draft by the Chicago Bears, the 16th player selected.
+Hull was selected in the first round of the 1968 NFL draft by the Chicago Bears, the 16th player selected.
 He played for the Bears for three years, suffering through the Brian Piccolo tragedy, though helping All Pro and future Hall of Famer Gale Sayers, as the lead blocker.

 In 1971 Hull was traded to the Washington Redskins for three players, joining coach George Allen's "Over-the-Hill-Gang".
 He played in 86 consecutive games with the Redskins over five NFL seasons, six NFL playoff games, the NFL Championship and the Super Bowl, where he was a Special Teams leader.

 Law career

 After seven years in the NFL, Hull started his law school education at Georgetown University Law Center in Washington, D.C., earning his Juris Doctor degree in 1979.
 He became an Assistant Corporation Counsel for the District of Columbia, and then became an Assistant US Attorney for the US, a prosecutor for the United States.
-He met his wife Connie, then a lawyer representing the NFL, married and had a daughter, Michelle.
-After 20 years in the East as a professional football player, law student and lawyer, he moved back with Connie and Michelle to Southern California, where his son, Thomas, was born.
-His other son, Ernie, from a prior marriage, graduated from Cal Poly San Luis Obispo, has his Masters from Pepperdine University.
-Mike joined Coldwell Banker in 1989 and has been guiding the Southwest team ever since.
+Mike joined Coldwell Banker in 1989 guiding the Southwest team.
 He retired in July 2020.

+Personal life

-Mike now resides in San Clemente, California, with wife Connie and their daughter Michelle, who graduated magna cum laude from Harvard University and from Columbia Law School, in New York.
+Mike now resides in San Clemente, California, with wife Connie, a former lawyer representing the NFL, and their daughter Michelle, who graduated magna cum laude from Harvard University and from Columbia Law School, in New York.
+His son, Ernie, from a prior marriage, graduated from Cal Poly San Luis Obispo, has his Masters from Pepperdine University.
+His other son Thomas was born in Southern California.